Spring Creek Greenbelt – Frank E Harris

 Nearby Trails: Spring Creek Forest Preserve, Spring Creek Nature Area

-When I was hiking at Spring Creek Forest Preserve I kept noticing people on the opposite side of the creek, either hiking on the opposite ride or access points to get down to the creek.
-I couldn’t figure out how they got down there.
-Curious about this, i look at some of the usual trail resources (like All Trails), and found nothing.
-Using Google Maps, there were no trails listed, but I did see Spring Creek Greenbelt – Frank E Harris Park. .
-When i searched for a trail map at the park, the only thing I saw listed there was a short paved trail, which didn’t look all that interesting.
-I did drive over, and i’m glad I did!
+When I was hiking at Spring Creek Forest Preserve I kept noticing people on the opposite side of the creek hiking on the opposite ride or coming down to the creek.
+I couldn’t figure out how they got over there.
+Curious about this, i looked at some of the usual trail resources (like All Trails), and found nothing.
+Using Google Maps, I didn’t see any trails or trailheads, but I did see a park across the creek named Spring Creek Greenbelt – Frank E Harris Park.
+Even searching by that name, I found the trail and a small paved trail (see below), but nothing about dirt trails in the forested section.
+So I drove over to explore, and i’m glad I did!

 Paved Trail